Olubusolami-R/Olubusolami-R/README.md

 - ⚡ Fun fact: ...
 -->

 I am a software engineer who enjoys critical thinking and working on complex projects - I'm open to collaborations!
 Here's some more information about me:

-- My Current Stack: Python (Flask), Golang, HTML, CSS (TailwindCSS as well) and JavaScript (with React).
-- 🌱 I’m currently looking to grow as a software/machine learning engineer.
-- ⭐️ I also have some experience training machine learning models.
+- 🌱 This year I'm focusing on building with Golang, but I've had various experiences building with Python, Java and JS in the past few years.
+- 🌱 I am also interested in NLP and languages in general, and I am currently exploring these interests.
-- 🚀 Open to learning more about open-source.
+- 🌱 Open to learning more about open-source.

 📫 How to reach me: busolamidev@gmail.com